my kind of honesty

 That's about it for now - no political diatribes tonight.
 But I won't desert you, reader - don't worry.
 I'm at work tomorrow, so there's bound to be some boss related crap to offload here after that.
 Bet you can't wait.

-My boss I talked to my therapist about my boss today, but didn't really say enough, so I'll keep on talking here.
+I talked to my therapist about my boss today, but didn't really say enough, so I'll keep on talking here.
 She says I need to work out who I want to be at work and how to be that person.
 I feel vulnerable and anguished about work, and I don't like that because I quite like the work itself, its good for my cv and I surely need the money.
 I can't be open or relaxed at work because the boss is so demanding: he wants to talk at me relentlessly and try to antagonise me.
 And he manages it because I'm tense and want to fend him off.
 I'm not out to him and I can't be because he's quite backward about that sort of thing (as well as being a racist too, how nice!) , so I know it would make things even more awkward.
 I've got a sense that I can't keep the situation under my control because I think too much about giving the boss what he wants, largely in terms of chatting to him and assuaging his sense of paranoia and low self-esteem.
 If I could just give up on that, be me, get on with the job, then maybe I wouldn't find it so stressful.
 This is very hard to do when I'm alone in a shop with him for hours at a time.
-Yes, I know the easy answer is get another job, but that's not a very easy thing to do.
-If I could find some calmness in myself to simply weather everything he says then that would make things a lot better.
+Yes, I know the easy

 How do I do that?

-Quoting again Now I just had to quote what the lovely lady at Beck-a-Blog said, because it's so true of what I keep reading on a lot of other (American Rightwing Christian) blogs and sites - I keep wanting to post comments and rant at them, but even people who have written calm intelligent comments get short shrift from the idot-bigots.
+Beck-a-Blog said, because it's so true of what I keep reading on a lot of other (American Rightwing Christian) blogs and sites - I keep wanting to post comments and rant at them, but even people who have written calm intelligent comments get short shrift from the idot-bigots.
 It is also true of people I've come across in the UK, unfortunately.
 But don't let that get you down!
 Read Becky's pithy observation instead:

 "People use Jesus as an excuse.
 They’re fat and they don’t do anything about it because, “Jesus loves them anyway”.
 They’re not good at talking to people, so they talk to God.
 They hate people and blame it on Jesus.
 “I hate gays because of Jesus,” they seem to be thinking.
 No, you hate gays because you’re an ass."

-Snow and cinema Today it snowed and snowed, but I haven't figured out the infra-red on my phone yet, so I can't show you the picture.
+Today it snowed and snowed, but I haven't figured out the infra-red on my phone yet, so I can't show you the picture.
 I almost didn't go to college, but I was motivated by the idea of my packed-lunch going to waste, so I braved the slush.

-After college I went with a friend to see the new Wong Kar Wai film, 2046.
-I loved In The Mood For Love, to which 2046 is a "sort of" sequel.
-"Sort of" largely in the sense that neither film has much going on in it for a sequel to add to.
-I would have loved the film, but the cinema was fucking freezing - it was screen 18, which is on the top floor, and I think they put all the arthouse movies on there and then "forget" to put the heating on, because there's only every 10 people in the theatre.
+fucking freezing - it was screen 18, which is on the top floor, and I think they put all the arthouse movies on there and then "forget" to put the heating on, because there's only every 10 people in the theatre.
 It's a long, slow film and adverse theatre conditions make it harder to appreciate.
 From what I can remember though, it's really good.
 The lead actor, Tony Leung, has such a handsome, captivating face, which I love watching no matter the film.
-Wong Kar Wai, it seems, makes cinema that aims to convey complex, enigmatic emotions almost entirely through the imagery and in this film he's very successful, but there's also quite a lot of dialogue which adds an extra dimension after the rather mute In The Mood For Love.
-I'm going to have to see it again, but I would definitely recommend it if you like slow-burners that are ravishing on the eye.
+Wong Kar Wai, it seems, makes cinema that aims to convey complex, enigmatic emotions almost entirely through the imagery and in this film he's very successful, but there's also quite a lot of dialogue which adds an extra dimension after the rather mute

-Let's get political While in a recent post I came over all moral and asked for some kindness, today I feel the need to be political.
+While in a recent post I came over all moral and asked for some kindness, today I feel the need to be political.
 There are quite a few things that make me want to do it.
 The most personal of those was today, after seeing the film with John and Paul.
 They went to the toilet and I waited in the foyer.
 Then a guy came out of the toilet and joined his waiting girlfriend.
 As they walked away I heard him say to her, "there were a couple of poofs in there.
 I thought I was going to get bummed", at which her girlfriend laughed.
 They were soon too far away for me to do or say anything, and I was left feeling really low.
 When John and Paul came back, I kept it to myself, not wanting to dampen their mood.
 But I am reproducing it here because I want to publicise the fact that these little signs of homophobia really go on all the time, and I am truly fed up with them.
-Homophobia is as bad as racism, but it is considered more acceptable for several reasons:

-1. Deep down, most people still consider homosexuality unnatural, despite outward tolerance.
+- Deep down, most people still consider homosexuality unnatural, despite outward tolerance.
 This view is given continued legitimacy by the right-wing press and most mainstream religion.
 It makes it very easy for people to ridicule homosexuality, and suggest that gay relationships aren't "proper" relaitonships

-2. Gay men are perceived as frivilous, silly and camp - or at the very least, soft.
+- Gay men are perceived as frivilous, silly and camp - or at the very least, soft.
 This stereotype has in recent times been incredibly well represented, in Graham Norton, Queer Eye For The Straight Guy, Coronation Street and so on.
 Ridiculing and insulting people who are implicitly considered ridiculous is considered to be harmless.

-3. There is still an enormous amount of shame surrounding being gay, and sexuality in general.
+- There is still an enormous amount of shame surrounding being gay, and sexuality in general.
 From school onwards, we learn that being gay is shameful, dirty and not how real girls and boys behave.
 Many people have a sense of sneering distaste towards gay people because of this.
 The whole idea of "Gay Pride" exists as a response to this.

-4. Somehow, despite being considered silly and soft, straight men still feel threatened by gay men, hence the guy at the cinema worrying about being "bummed".
+- Somehow, despite being considered silly and soft, straight men still feel threatened by gay men, hence the guy at the cinema worrying about being "bummed".
 Because being gay is not what real men and women do, gay men and women aren't real men and women.
 This makes them an unknown quantity, and therefore threatening.

 Well, I have to tell you something, even if you've heard it all before.
 Any relationship that involves real emotions is a real relationship, regardless of the sex of the people in it.
 Gay men and women are as masculine or feminine as they like, there's no norm - no-one can really say what's natural for a man's or a woman's behaviour.
 Sexuality is a joy and nothing to be ashamed of.
 I can be camp and I can be sensitive, but I am serious about what I love.
 Love does not threaten or harm anyone - it heals and encourages growth.